scrungus/ZeroTetris/README.md

 ## 1. Getting started

+### 1.1.
+Installation

 The package is pip installable:
 ```bash
 pip install gym-simplifiedtetris
 ```

-Or, you can copy the repository by forking it, and then download it using:
+Or, you can copy the repository by forking it and then download it using:

 ```bash
 git clone https://github.com/INSERT-YOUR-USERNAME-HERE/gym-simplifiedtetris